Arche Resonance Theory

 14.5 The Full Geometry

-The tiling has now established a triangular lattice at every scale, governed by phase interference; hierarchical nesting across scales, governed by the ω relationship; and closure at the limits through the Riemann sphere.
-What has not yet been established is the geometry of the space in which these relations are expressed when all three Archeonic parameters, A, ω, and φ, are taken into account simultaneously rather than one at a time.
+The tiling has now produced a triangular lattice at every scale, governed by phase interference, hierarchical nesting governed by ω, and closure at the limits through the Riemann sphere.
+What remains unresolved is the geometry in which all three Archeonic parameters, A, ω, and φ, are taken together.

 Section 15: Amplitude and Curvature